Why Is My WP AER48 Fork Collapsing or Getting Stuck Down?

-Some WP AER48 forks are having issues of what is called collapsed or stuck down.
-This is when excessive air pressure moves into the negative pressure chamber and causes the fork to become collapsed.
-This phenomenon is well known in the bicycle suspension industry and is noted in many bicycle suspension owner’s manuals under cautions.
+Some WP AER48 forks experience a problem known as collapsing or getting stuck down.
+This occurs when excessive air pressure moves into the negative pressure chamber, causing the fork to collapse.
+This issue is well-known in the bicycle suspension industry and is often mentioned in bicycle suspension owner’s manuals under cautionary sections.

 Drawing for patent # 6,135,435 Channel port ID#66

-In my early years of bicycle air spring testing I discovered the issues with NBR seals in cold weather.
-I clearly remember the day I discovered the cold weather problem and showing this discovery to the engineering team.
+During my early years of bicycle air spring testing, I discovered that NBR seals fail in cold weather.
+I clearly remember demonstrating this issue to the engineering team.
+Cold temperatures caused the seal material to lose elasticity, leading to air pressure bypass and air spring collapse.

 Here are a few ways to get fork back to ride height before taking the air side cartridge apart to service.